 Lug to lug the watch is 44.3mm keeping the overall size tighter than the spec would indicate.
 This is a great example of not judging a wearing experience by case diameter alone.
 The Orient Bambino got the case shape right.
 Specs aside, I asked friends and coworkers to try one.
 Every one of them thought that the watch was sized right and was very comfortable.
 I agree.
 Designing a watch case that feels great on a wide variety of wrist shapes and sizes is not easy.

 The Orient Bambino got the case shape right.
 Specs aside, I asked friends and coworkers to try one.
 Every one of them thought that the watch was sized right and was very comfortable.
 I agree.
 Designing a watch case that feels great on a wide variety of wrist shapes and sizes is not easy.

 Part of the trick is the short lugs with a gentle slope.
 The angle of the lugs is flat enough to suit larger wrists yet curved enough to hug smaller wrists as well.

 One of the strengths of the Orient Bambino is the variety of dial colors available.
-You’d be hard pressed not to find a color that you like.
-The version that I had has a blue face.
-The blue is deep.
-It was like looking down into a pristine lake.
-This was the highlight of the Bambino for me and exceeded my expectations.
+You’d be hard pressed not to find a color that you like – from black dials, white dials, and even retro-inspired dials, there truly is an Orient Bambino for anyone interested in an affordable dress watch.